 2. Industrial Engineering Technician

-Postsecondary education for the industrial engineering technician is valuable because it means that your employers can spend less time training you for your job.
+Training programs or certificate programs for the industrial engineering technician is valuable because it means that your employers can spend less time training you for your job.
 These programs require that you take trigonometry or algebra courses as well as science courses.
 A program within a vocational school also gives you the opportunity to learn the industrial engineering technician’s job with hands-on experience.
 The best candidate for these types of programs is someone who is known to be a very good communicator.
 You are also very creative and can work well within a team, but critical thinking is a talent that you must possess because you must help the engineers determine why things are not working.

 Other occupations that are similar to the industrial engineer technician are quality control inspectors, logisticians, health and safety engineers and cost estimators.
+A high school diploma will be required for this program.

 3. Web Developer

-The certificate program is the best option for you if you wish to seek an entry-level position in web development.
+The certificate program is the best option for you if you wish to seek a position in web development.
 If you have been a web developer for a time without earning a certificate, obtaining a certificate now would allow you to update your skills.
 Certificate programs are best for you if you do not want to pursue a four-year degree at this time.
 These programs are offering you education as well as experience, and these two factors are enough to get you started in the field of web development.
 This field is always evolving, so you can expect additional changes in the future.

 4. HVACR Technicians

-Once you have earned your certificate in heating, air conditioning and refrigeration, you will be able to perform very important tasks.
+Once you have finished your certificate program in heating, air conditioning and refrigeration, you will be able to perform very important tasks.
 For example, you will learn how to keep accurate records and know what needs to be done to make an air conditioning system work.
 You will also be able to repair or replace worn out parts on heating or air conditioning systems.

 People who opt not to pursue an HVACR certificate have the option of becoming apprentices.
 The problem that you may have with this option is the fact that apprenticeships last for three to five years.
 Once you have completed your certificate program, it will have taken you less time, and you will also be more attractive to employers.